 Inis Bo Finne (Island of the White Cow) lies seven miles off the Connemara coast.
-The island is 5.7km by 4km.
-The main activities on the island today are tourism, farming and fishing.
+The island is 5.7km by 4km, and the main activities on the island today are tourism, farming and fishing.
 There are five townlands, West Quarter, Fawnmore, Middle Quarter, Cloonamore and Knock.

 Several safe award winning sandy beaches strewn with shells and with crystal clear water make swimming, snorkelling and diving a joy.
 For the more adventurous, the islands waters make for spectacular diving.

 Inishbofin is a breeding area for many species of birds.
 The rarest or most threatened species breeding on the island at present are the Corncrake.
 The Corncrake have been nesting and breeding on Inishbofin for many years.
-For the adventurous there are exciting mountain walks, hill climbing and excellent shore angling.
+For the athletic traveller to Connemara there are exciting mountain walks, hill climbing and excellent shore angling.
 Inishbofin has become an important centre for traditional Irish music and song with its own Ceilí band.
 Inishbofin plays host to many visiting musicians and artists.

 It is estimated that Bofin was inhabited as far back as 8000 – 4000 B.C.
 The first documented history of the island dates from early Christian times.
 As you sail around the tower and signal light into the harbour you will notice Cromwell’s 16th Century Barracks.
 It was used as a prison for catholic priests from all over the country after the English Statute of 1585 declared them guilty of high treason.